Corporate Governance Disclosures

 Although Randal MacDonnell has been a non-executive director since 2006, the Board still considers him to be independent.

-Executive directors' normal retirement age is 70 and non-executive directors' normal retirement age is 75.
+Executive directors' normal retirement age is 75 and non-executive directors' normal retirement age is 80.
 Both executive and non-executive directors are subject to periodic appointment by shareholders.
 The requirements of the Company's articles result in each director being reappointed every three years.
 The time commitment required from each director varies in line with the operations of the business.
-Currently, this commitment is approximately 4 days per week for Gordon Watt and 6 days per annum for Randall MacDonnell.
+Currently, this commitment is approximately 4 days per week for Gordon Watt and 6 days per annum for the non-executive directors.

 6. Ensure that, Between Them, the Directors Have the Necessary Up to Date Experience, Skills and Capabilities

 The ability of individual members and the board as a whole to deliver the Company strategy is reviewed annually in an exercise undertaken by the Chairman.
-The Board composition will be reviewed and refreshed again in 2022.
 The Chairman and Board members can call on external advisers as the need arises.

 For relevant experience, skills and personal qualities of the Directors see Board of Directors section given under AIM Rule 26 Disclosures